PunishedPineapple/UISAVE_Reader/README.md

 * First eight bytes unknown.
 * Next eight bytes are the character's 64-bit integer Content ID.
 * The remainder of the valid data in the file is arranged in sections.
 These are formatted as follows:
-** 16-byte header.
+  * 16-byte header.
 First two bytes are section index, starting at 0.
 The next six bytes are of unknown use.
 Byte 8 of the section header is the length (in bytes) of the section's data (excluding the header).
 The remaining four header bytes are of unknown purpose.
-** Data.
+  * Data.
-** Four trailing bytes.
+  * Four trailing bytes.
 These seem to always be zero.
 Possibly reserved for a checksum, but unsure.
-** Some sections start with a 0xFF byte, and these need to be further XOR'd by 0x73 to read.
+  * Some sections start with a 0xFF byte, and these need to be further XOR'd by 0x73 to read.
-* With this format, each section must be processed to find the next section due to arbitrary lengths.
+* With this format, each section must be processed to find the next section due to the arbitrary lengths.

 ## Sections
 Sections map out in memory to the following (in-order):